elvis-epx/LoRaMaDoR/PacketFormat.md

 ## FEC code and LoRa mode

-This project uses LoRa-trans project for layer-2 packet encapsulation.
+This project uses LoRaL2 project for layer-2 packet encapsulation.
-Refer to https://github.com/elvis-epx/LoRa-trans to learn the reasoning and technical details about FEC code and chosen LoRa mode.
+Refer to https://github.com/elvis-epx/LoRaL2 to learn the reasoning and technical details about FEC code and chosen LoRa mode.

 In our experiments, we found that LoRa packets arrive with errors even under